JuanRamirez2000/RoadtripMusic/README.md

 - [ ] Clean up landing page (possible hero only)
 - [ ] Added a logger to track user flow

+## Bugs to fix
+- [ ] Playlist generation fails if more than 100 songs are going to be added at once
+- [ ] Mobile UI drawer open button is above from search field

 ## Lessons learned from the project

 - Working with multiple different APIs